Inrixia/Floatplane-Downloader/wiki/settings.md

 **extras.stripSubchannelPrefix**:<br>
 Removes the Subchannel prefix from the video title when a video is sorted into a subchannel.<br>
+Note that this only works for videos that are sorted using title matching for channels.
+Newer channel id matching will not remove any prefix.<br>
 For example:<br>
 `TechLinked - SXXEXX - VideoTitle` - **true**<br>
 vs